 “We have a bit more money now because we’re not able to travel, so that’s actually allowed me to put more money on my mortgage, which certainly helps.
 If my mortgage is paid off and I have income coming in [upon retirement], I’ll have won!”

-As a full-time freelance photographer, Geoff Fitzgerald has had to look at retirement saving options beyond any form of employer pension.
+As a full-time freelance photographer, Geoff Fitzgerald has had to look at retirement savings options beyond any form of employer pension.

 “When I went to freelance, I hadn’t considered retirement at all.
 Retirement is a bigger priority now and it comes with the territory of getting older.
 We bought a house and are starting to settle down.
 When you’re 20, you’re thinking about now, not the future.
 But as you start to develop your working life, you start to think more long term.”